Meeran16/Meeran16/README.md

 ## About

 M.Sc.
-Web & Data Science student at the University of Koblenz with professional and academic experience in data analytics, structured data processing, SQL reporting, data-quality workflows, and applied machine learning.
+Web & Data Science student at the University of Koblenz with professional and academic experience in data analytics, SQL reporting, business intelligence, structured data processing, data transformation, and data-quality workflows.

-My work focuses mainly on Python and SQL, with projects covering analytical pipelines, relational data modelling, visualization, document processing, machine learning, and computer vision.
+My current focus is on **Data Analytics and Business Intelligence**, using SQL, Power BI, Power Query, DAX, Excel, and relational data to transform raw information into structured analysis, KPIs, reports, and decision-support insights.

+Python and machine learning remain supporting technical skills developed through academic, research, and analytical projects.

 ---